 See Related: Best Hotels in the Netherlands

-Without a doubt, the waterways have played an important role in Amsterdam’s development.
-These canals have been recognized among the great UNESCO World Heritage sites, and are must-see attractions in any Amsterdam trip.
+Undoubtedly, the waterways have played an important role in Amsterdam’s development.
+These canals have been recognized among the incredible UNESCO World Heritage sites and are must-see attractions on any Amsterdam trip.

-Certainly, anyone who visits this city cannot leave without experiencing some of the magic that the canals have to offer.
+Certainly, anyone visiting this city cannot leave without experiencing some of the magic the canals offer.
 Just don’t fall in!
 Seriously, don’t be that tourist.

 FAQ